-Tree Inventory & Map Project
+Tree Inventory & Map Project based learning

 Trees play many valuable roles in our lives.
 They sequester carbon, produce oxygen, fix nitrogen and distill water in controlling pollution.
 Trees play a roll in cleaning the air.
 Properly located trees reduce the heating and cooling costs of buildings, as well as, contributing to more comfortable outdoor spaces.
 Trees reduce soil erosion and provide important habitat and food sources for animals including mammals like people.
 Dead trees provide hunting perches for raptors and other birds.
 They can provide vital housing for many species of animals including woodpeckers, bluebirds and opossums.
 Trees add to the value of property.
 They serve as landmarks and historic reminders (General Sherman & Liberty Tree).
 They even play a part in some cultural celebrations.
 USDA Community Tree Guide